aman-hamidsha/AOC2023/README.md

 This was my first ever AdventOfCode.
 I did a lot better than I thought I would, despite spending a load of hours on it.
 I learnt a lot and I feel like my python skills have doubled.
-But most importantly I had a load of fun, crushing the competition in a private leaderboard!
+But most importantly I had a load of fun.
+Special thanks to James for setting the private leaderboard up and a huge thank you to everyone else who's participated, and stuck around until the very end. <3

 15 stars worth of problems solved.